davenquinn/xenoliths/paper/text/chapters/01-introduction.md

-that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave plateau [@Wood1997; @Saleeby2003; @Barbeau2005; @Chapman2012].
+that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave province [@Wood1997; @Saleeby2003; @Barbeau2005; @Chapman2012].
 The central and northern regions of the batholith are currently exposed at shallow to medial crustal depths (2 to 4 kb pressure), whereas at its southern reaches, a continuous gradient to deep  levels (10 kb) is exposed [@Ague1988a;
 @Nadin2008].

-These deeply exhumed batholithic rocks form the regional upper plate above a polyphase low-angle fault system, interpreted as the extensionally remobilized shallow subduction megathrust.
-Below this tectonic surface, Franciscan-affinity, mainly metaclastic rocks were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003; @Saleeby2003; @Yan2005;
-@Ducea2009; @Chapman2010; @Chapman2012; @Chapman2016b].
-These subduction
-channel schists are exposed in a series of tectonic windows [@fig:context] and tectonically encase blocks and nappes of Farallon-plate oceanic basement and sediments.
-The schist protoliths were derived from the upper plate batholithic belt, which was rapidly exhumed above a shallow flat segment of the Franciscan subduction megathrust system [@Barth2003; @Saleeby2007; @Chapman2013;
-@Chapman2016a].
-Shallow tectonic underplating of subduction-channel schists directly beneath lower-crustal batholithic rocks requires the prior tectonic erosion of the underlying mantle wedge lithosphere and parts of the deepest arc crust south of this transition zone at the southern Sierras.
-Seismic reflection imaging shows an effectively flat megathrust beneath the western Mojave plateau [@Yan2005] and dips of ~30ºN beneath the southernmost Sierra Nevada region [@Malin1995].
-This inflection in the megathrust corresponds to the most-exhumed batholithic rocks of the southern Sierra Nevada and is interpreted as a lateral ramp towards a "flat slab" beneath the Mojave province and dispersed southern California batholith [@Saleeby2003; @Chapman2016b].
+Seismic reflection imaging shows an effectively flat megathrust beneath the western Mojave plateau [@Yan2005] and dips of ~30ºN beneath the southernmost Sierra Nevada [@Malin1995].
+This inflection aligns with increasing exhumation of the batholith and is interpreted as a lateral ramp towards a "flat slab" beneath the Mojave province, atop which the southern California batholith was dispersed and truncated [@Saleeby2003; @Chapman2016b].
 The Garlock fault [@fig:context] nucleated along this inflection during the early Miocene [@Saleeby2016].

+These exhumed batholithic rocks form the regional upper plate above a polyphase low-angle fault system, interpreted as the extensionally remobilized shallow subduction megathrust.
+Franciscan-affinity, mainly metaclastic rocks were underplated beneath this tectonic surface in the Late Cretaceous [@Malin1995;
+@Barth2003; @Saleeby2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012;
+@Chapman2016b].
+These subduction channel schists are exposed in a series of tectonic windows [@fig:context] and encase blocks and nappes of Farallon-plate oceanic basement and sediments.
+The schist protoliths were derived from the upper plate batholithic belt, which was rapidly exhumed above a shallow flat segment of the Franciscan subduction megathrust system [@Barth2003; @Saleeby2007; @Chapman2013; @Chapman2016a].
+The truncation of lower-crustal batholithic rocks and underplating of subduction-channel schists requires the tectonic erosion of the underlying mantle wedge lithosphere and deepest arc crust.

 The southern California "flat slab" is attributed to the ephemeral buoyancy resulting from the subduction of the conjugate massif to the Shatsky Rise